10 steps to make the most of streaming

 This is also why we continue to oppose so-called “equitable remuneration” (for performers to negotiate with services for a parallel fee – for more on IMPALA’s position on this see here), which would reduce capital for investment in new artists and projects and would not result in greater pay-outs to artists.
 This also links to our work on equity, diversity and inclusion, which is flagged in the section on “cutting the digital pie – what is equitable” in IMPALA’s second annual report on this area.
 Ben Wynter – AIM Entrepreneur and Outreach Manager, co-founder of POWER UP and founder of Unstoppable Music Group sums up his views on streaming reform and equitable remuneration: “We need to ask ourselves what the long term effect will be on business, investment, creativity and innovation.
 For example “equitable remuneration” would inevitably lead to smaller label advances and lower royalty rates, which disproportionately affects certain groups.
 We need more resources for investment in new artists and projects, not less.
 We also need to think about artists who prefer to own their rights.
 Exclusive rights are essential for artists and labels and trying to pour everyone into a single mould is simply not an inclusive approach.”

-We continue to believe that modern revenue allocation models (such as Active Engagement, Artist Growth, Fan Participation and Pro-rata Temporis which we propose) are the answer, alongside fair contemporary digital rate to all artists, and industry-wide agreements (see French example here).
+We continue to believe that modern revenue allocation models (such as Active Engagement, Artist Growth, Fan Participation and Pro-rata Temporis which we propose) are the answer, alongside fair contemporary digital rate to all artists, and industry-wide agreements (see the French example here).

 Platforms also must play their part against the dilution of revenues within the sector, and work with distributors on solutions to combat streaming manipulation that are at least as sophisticated as the methods of the fraudsters.
 We also clearly ask for an end to reduction of royalties for plays, privileged treatment in algorithms or other payola-like initiatives.
 We must work as a sector to increase the value of music, not decrease it even further.
+Some platforms have initiated attempts to address this as well as streaming manipulation and impact of “noise” on music revenues.
+This we welcome, but these initiatives also raise issues that will have have negative impacts on the sector (see our replies to Deezer (here and here), Spotify (here), and Apple Music’s (here) proposals.

 Our final points are dedicated to enhancing diversity and addressing the vital question of sustainability.
 We have a whole host of recommendations for services to really boost local markets in Europe, and we understand more about the carbon footprint of our entire industry now.
 Our carbon calculator is a key part of the independent sector’s programme for their emissions and we urge all services to do as much as possible and account transparently on how they handle their emissions for digital music.